 The posterior tibial artery is palpable, or able to be felt, in certain locations.
-A pulse can easily be detected at the leg’s Pimenta point, which is located near the medial malleus and the Achilles tendon’s insertion point.
+A pulse can easily be detected at the leg’s Pimenta point, which is located near the medial malleolus and the Achilles tendon’s insertion point.
+The medial malleolus is the bony projection on the inside of each ankle.
 Often, doctors access a patient’s pulse through Pimenta’s point.
 By doing this, they can make an assessment regarding both arterial health and the patient’s risks for peripheral vascular disease.
-This condition involves vascular obstruction unrelated to the heart or the brain.
+This condition involves circulatory obstruction unrelated to the heart or the brain.